ZeroQ-bit/MovieLeaks/README.md

    - Find "Movie Leaks Catalog"
    - Click the gear icon to update your RPDB API key

-**Note**: Without an RPDB key, the addon still works great using regular posters from Cinemeta and Reddit.
+**Note**: Without an RPDB key, the addon still works great using regular posters from Cinemeta.

 ### Environment Variables